What Is PBX Phone System?

 For more information about Hosted PBX providers, check out the 10 best Hosted PBX providers of 2017.

 Virtual PBX is cloud-based.
-It is similar to Hosted PBX, but offers cheaper prices and fewer features.
+It is similar to Hosted PBX, but offers lower prices and fewer features.
 Virtual PBX runs a workplace’s office phones through the internet, and allows employees to work flexibly and productively without the traditional costs and limitations of an on-premise PBX phone system.
-For businesses that only use a few calling features (like voicemail and on hold music), a cheap virtual PBX system can be an option worth considering.
+For businesses that only use a few calling features (like voicemail and on hold music), an economical virtual PBX system can be an option worth considering.

 Need some in-person advice on which PBX system is best for your business or how to find the right local technician?
 Don’t hesitate to ask us!
 Call Smart On Hold on (07) 3117 0700 today.